 - You need to inform your remote proctor before you take a break; the proctor will acknowledge the break and remove your access to the exam.
 You need to show the proctor that your desktop dry-erase board is clean before leaving.

 - You may not bring any items with you back into your exam area from your break, including additional food and beverages.

 - When you return from a break you will need to communicate with your proctor.
-The proctor will require you to scan your room again with your webcam.
+The proctor will require you to scan your room again with your webcam, including showing that the desktop dry-erase board is clean.
 Some candidates may experience a short wait to re-check in to the exam after their break as other candidates are being checked in.

 - The proctor will re-release the exam.

-- The time spent on a break, including the time to check back in and re-scan the room, is included in the total five hours available to complete the exam.
+- The time spent on a break, including the time to check back in and re-scan the room and dry-erase board, is included in the total five hours available to complete the exam.

 - The CAS will receive reports on candidate breaks and will investigate questionable behavior.

 - Candidates who expect to need to take more than one ten-minute break during the exam should contact Bob Craver at firstname.lastname@example.org to request an exception.
 Exception requests must be submitted by March 30, 2018.
 Exception requests based on medical necessity must include written documentation from a physician.